SairajBhise2005/UniVAL/README.md

 - **Admin Dashboard:**
   - Manage users, courses, reports, and settings

-## Offline Admin Mode
-- If you log in as admin with the hardcoded credentials, the dashboard works with static/sample data and does not require Supabase.
-- All other users require Supabase credentials and a working backend.

 ## Troubleshooting
 - **JAVA_HOME not set:** Ensure JAVA_HOME points to your JDK 23 directory and is in your PATH.
 - **Supabase errors:** For faculty/student/admin online features, ensure SUPABASE_URL and SUPABASE_KEY are set.